 Ironically, the poorest people in Africa live in the richest countries while you will easily find the richest people living in some of the poorest countries.
 Some of the richest presidents inherited their wealth from colonial spoils while others just became rich through business or corruption because their grandparents were paupers.

-That said, here is a list of the top 10 Richest Presidents in Africa 2019 with reference to Forbes, People With Money magazine, CelebrityNetWorth:
+Consequently, here is a list of the top 10 Richest Presidents in Africa 2019 with reference to Forbes Africa, People With Money magazine and CelebrityNetWorth: